Lisbon in One Day

 Walk along the river front towards the 25 de Abril Bridge (yes, the one that looks very much like the Golden Gate Bridge in San Francisco).
 Don’t forget to admire the caravel-shaped Padrão dos Descobrimentos (The Discoveries Monument) on the route along the waterfront.

-From Belém you can take the tram 15 and exit at Terreiro do Paço (also known as Praça do Comércio).
+Since Belém is not connected to the metro network, the best option is hoping on tram 15.
+It travels along the riverfront, passing through several traditional neighbourhoods like Alcântara and Cais do Sodré.
+Hop off at Praça do Comércio (also known as Terreiro do Paço).
 This 18th century square is one of the biggest in Europe and probably the most famous one in Lisbon.

 Walk pass the arch and enter Rua Augusta, a pedestrian street with a variety of shops and restaurants, street artists and performers.